chrismayer87/Course-Project-Shiny-Application-and-Reproducible-Pitch/README.md

 # Course-Project-Shiny-Application-and-Reproducible-Pitch

-# This repository contains all needed R code and an R Markdown file for Shiny.
-This application uses user submitted value to resticts observations to see relationship between carat size and price.
+# This repository contains all developed R code, including an investigation component for evaluating the model and the server and UI files.
+This application uses user submitted values to restrict observations to see relationship between carat size and price.